sensu/sensu-docs/content/sensu-go/5.16/guides/securing-sensu.md

 trusted-ca-file: "/path/to/ca.pem"
 {{< /highlight >}}

-It's possible to use certificates for authentication that are distinct from other communication channels used by Sensu, like etcd or the API.
+You can use use certificates for authentication that are distinct from other communication channels used by Sensu, like etcd or the API.
-However, deployments can also use the same certificates and keys for etcd peer and client communication, the HTTP API, and agent authentication, without issue.
+However, deployments can also use the same certificates and keys for etcd peer and client communication, the HTTP API, and agent authentication without issues.

-## Creating self-signed certificates for securing etcd and backend-agent communication{#creating-self-signed-certificates}
+## Create self-signed certificates for securing etcd and backend-agent communication {#create-self-signed-certificates}

-We will use the [cfssl][9] tool to generate our self-signed certificates.
+This example uses the [cfssl][9] tool to generate self-signed certificates.

-The first step is to create a **Certificate Authority (CA)**.
-To keep things straightforward, we will generate all our clients and peer certificates using this CA, but you might eventually want to create distinct CA.
+First, create a Certificate Authority (CA).
+To keep things straightforward in this example, you will generate all clients and peer certificates using this CA, but you might eventually want to create distinct CA.

 {{< highlight shell >}}
 echo '{"CN":"CA","key":{"algo":"rsa","size":2048}}' | cfssl gencert -initca - | cfssljson -bare ca -
 echo '{"signing":{"default":{"expiry":"43800h","usages":["signing","key encipherment","server auth","client auth"]}}}' > ca-config.json
 {{< /highlight >}}

-Then, using that CA, we can generate certificates and keys for each peer (backend server) by specifying their **Common Name (CN)** and their **hosts**.
+Then, using that CA, generate certificates and keys for each peer (backend server) by specifying their Common Name (CN) and their hosts.
 A `*.pem`, `*.csr` and `*.pem` will be created for each backend.

 {{< highlight shell >}}
 export ADDRESS=10.0.0.1,backend-1